 The second line of this stanza is once more in parentheses and it too fits with the emotions of the stanza as this time the wind is “lamenting” just as the speaker is.
 He is no longer trying to change anything.

 The stanza continues to speak of the fact that he is unable to change the choices the “girl” makes.
 Her life is not his to “compel.”
 The next three lines of the poem are crafted into a farewell to this relationship that ended so intensely.
-The speaker has gone from speaking of the “sobbing” of souls, to the remembering the dreams that seemed to tell the future, to finally saying a farewell.
+The speaker has gone from speaking of the “sobbing” of souls, to remember the dreams that seemed to tell the future, to finally saying a farewell.

 The fourth line of this stanza brings the reader back to the initial description of a dark sky, it is from this night, next to the “susurration” of the “sounding sea” that his farewell is coming.
 The farewell is “full of the love” that once might have “blent our soul,” or combined them into one, blended them.
 It is described in the last line of this piece as being the final sad, “supreme farewell.”
 It is with this conclusion that it becomes clear this poem itself acts as the farewell the speaker has been working towards.
-He has mourned, reminisced, accepted and then finally said goodbye to a relationship that was soul consuming.
+He has mourned, reminisced, accepted, and then finally said goodbye to a relationship that was soul-consuming.

 About William Ernest Henley

 William Ernest Henley was born in Gloucester, England in 1849.
 He first began to write poetry after having part of one of his legs amputated when he was only 12 years old.
 He was eventually educated at Crypt Grammar School and the University of St. Andrews.
 Throughout his life, Henley wrote numerous collections of poetry including, A Book of Verses and Hawthorn and Lavender.
 He also worked as an editor and critic.
 He died in 1903.